common-workflow-language/common-workflow-language/specification/tool-description.md

 5. Tool output is emitted via the standard output stream, by writing files, or by accessing a network resource.

 6. Tool input files are read-only.
-Tools do not modify existing files, only create new ones.
+Tools do not modify existing files, only create new ones (see TODO).

 7. Tools only write files to a designated output directory or designated scratch space.